VOCABULARY

 The anima passes through four stages corresponding with a man's maturity: Eve, Helen of Troy, Mary, and Sophia.

 Animus: the male component of the unconscious female psyche.
 Like the anima (Eros), but he personifies "spirit" and "intellect" (Logos).
-His negative aspect gives a woman her irrational convinctions and opinions.
+His negative aspect gives a woman her irrational convictions and opinions.
 He's usually plural because women focus on one man only in conscious relationships.
 He also compensates the basic female faculty for unity.
 He seems to lack the anima's historical quality and is more concerned with present and future, which Jung saw as a compensation (it's women who think more about roots, the past, etc.)--but in his deepest qualities he is as history-oriented as the anima.

 He evolves through four stages: the physical man, the romantic man or man of action, the bearer of the word, and the wise spiritual guide.